 Distinguishing between wants and needs will help you accumulate money and enjoy a bright financial future.
 The needs are things such as a roof over your head and food on the table.
 The wants can include a new car, a surround system, and everything else.
 Having the mindset that you must have something and using the reasoning you deserve it, which you may, is only going to contribute to existing debt.
 Instead, a better approach is to figure out the cost and then save up for it.
 You won’t add any additional debt and you’ll avoid interest.

 Having bad credit is not something you want, ever.
 It will cost you more to buy a home, a car, and secure a line of credit.
 It will also prevent you from getting approval for an apartment or rental property and cost you added money to turn on utilities.
 Thankfully, you can raise your credit score, however, it’s not a quick fix.
 Reducing debt and paying your bills on time will make the numbers go up slowly.
 If you have a poor credit score, it’s wise to start now to reverse it.
+If you have bad credit you can also go through a morgue loaner like Lendforall who will buy the home for you.
+You then repay them the money.

 Funding Your Retirement